intro-to-git/intro-to-git.github.io/src/content/lessons/git-internals.md

 ---

-If we now `ls` inside the repository directory we will find the contents that usually sits in the `.git` directory.
+If we now `ls` inside the repository directory, we will find the contents that usually sits in the `.git` directory.

 ---